 The Aims of the Fund

-The Love Luton campaign has established this fund to provide awards to community groups that support the people of Luton.
+The Love Luton campaign has established this fund to provide financial support and monetary awards to community groups, local charities and organisations that support the people of Luton.

-The aim of the fund is to provide awards for projects run by community groups working for the benefit of people in this Luton.
+The aim of the fund is to provide financial awards for projects and initiatives run by groups working in the local community for the benefit of people in Luton.

 Who/What will the Project Fund?

 The fund will accept bids from projects or groups whose work addresses a wide range of issues but with a key focus of improving the image and perception of Luton to enhance a belief in the town and drive a thriving economy.
 It can be for a project, event or initiative.